hoytech/quadrable/README.md

 ### Keys

-In Quadrable's implementation of a merkle tree, keys are first hashed and then the bits these hashes are used to traverse the tree to find the locations where the values are stored.
+In Quadrable's implementation of a merkle tree, keys are first hashed and then the bits of these hashes are used to traverse the tree to find the locations where the values are stored.
 A `0` bit means to use the left child of a node, and a `1` bit means use the right child:

 ![](docs/path.svg)